+UAT systems are not supported in New Zealand, and transmission on 978MHz is specifically prohibited by rule 91.257A(a)(2).
 ADS-B on 978MHz is used in the United States.
 While these systems are typically in addition to the normal aircraft transponder, they can also be contained within the same unit.
 These 978MHz systems are known as Universal Access Transceivers (UAT).
 UAT Systems are covered by (E)TSO-C154().
-These UAT systems are not supported in New Zealand, and transmission on 978Mhz is specifically prohibited by rule 91.257A(a)(2).

-Note: most 1090MHz ADS-B IN receivers also receive 978MHz UAT signals and this capability is acceptable.
+Note: Most 1090MHz ADS-B IN receivers also receive 978MHz UAT signals and this capability is acceptable.
 If a 1090MHz ADS-B system can also transmit on 978MHz, however, this transmission must be disabled.

-6.3 ADS-B Avionics Operating Modes
+5.3 ADS-B Avionics Operating Modes

-ADS-B systems have the ability to both transmit and receive, which is referred to as ADS-B OUT and ADS-B IN.
+ADS-B systems can both transmit and receive, which is referred to as ADS-B OUT and ADS-B IN.